vibe-code-inc/pm-board-experiment/src/features.spec.md

 - Tasks should be organized by status (todo, in-progress, done)
 - Tasks should display relevant information such as title, description, priority, assignee, and due date
 - Users should be able to create, edit, and update task status
+- Users should be able to drag and drop tasks between status columns
 - The interface should be intuitive and provide a modern, responsive design

 ## Technical Requirements